samoylenkodmitry/reproduce_compose_text_bug_1.6.0-alpha03/README.md

 # Reproducing Text Rendering Bug in Compose 1.6.0-alpha03

+## Bug has been fixed

+You can check it in a snapshot version: https://github.com/samoylenkodmitry/reproduce_compose_text_bug_1.6.0-alpha03/tree/snapshot_version

 ## Introduction

 This article presents a concise layout that reproduces a bug within the Compose framework version 1.6.0-alpha03.
 The bug is related to rendering text elements within a complex layout structure.
 Links to the relevant bug reports are provided for further investigation.